Updated: January 2024

 On top of that, the grates, air returns, and filters should be cleaned frequently to prevent dust buildup, which can hinder airflow or avail a food source for mold.

 Moreover, this will allow the HVAC ducts to self-regulate moisture using airflow.
 When doing this cleaning, use a vacuum cleaner, not a damp cloth and water, which can increase the humidity level in the ducts.
 Moreover, as an air conditioner cools humid air, water vapor present in the air condenses into water droplets, typically on windows.
 The windows should be opened slightly outward for the condensation to drain outside.

 Additionally, if your AC unit lacks drainage systems, ask the HVAC technician to install one leading to the drain tile.
 The drainage systems will stop moisture from collecting around the unit and entering the ducts.
 Regularly clean the drainage systems to prevent them from getting clogged by debris or buildup.
 Failure to clean the drainage system can result in flooding in your house.
 Furthermore, periodically empty your portable AC unit as instructed by the manufacturer.
 Some portable AC units have lights that indicate when the reservoir is full and needs to be emptied.
 Ensure you empty your portable AC before storing it for winter.
 Finally, call an HVAC technician to periodically service your HVAC system to ensure it constantly functions in tip-top form.

 Need Heating and Air Services in Santa Clarita and Antelope Valley?

-Welcome to [company name], reputable heating and air services provider serving Santa Clarita and the Antelope Valley.
+Welcome to [company name], reputable heating service and cooling service provider serving Santa Clarita and the Antelope Valley.
 We have years of expertise installing and servicing heating systems for both residential and business establishments.
 Additionally, we do remodels and install and service air purifiers, humidifiers, dehumidifiers, UV lights, and more.